 Research suggests inflammatory skin issues like eczema and rosacea may be connected to pollution.
 Once the skin’s protective lipid barrier is compromised, pollution particles have a very irritating effect on the skin—activating inflammation responsible for eczema, acne, and rosacea.
 In addition to causing pesky red patches and constantly itchy skin, chronic inflammation can weaken collagen over time, leaving skin sagging and lined.

 While cosmetic chemists are hard at work researching ingredients that counteract the effects of pollution in the same way SPF protects against photo aging, the best way to protect your skin is to wash it thoroughly when you get home.
 This helps rinse away some of the damaging particles clinging to your complexion.
 There is also some evidence that products that contain a high concentration of niacinamide (vitamin B3) can prevent skin pollution damage.
 To keep your skin protected, look out for formulas that reinforce the skin’s lipid barrier.
-Avoid harsh scrubs and reach for antioxidant-rich serums and creams that leave a layer of moisture on the surface of the skin.
+Avoid harsh scrubs and reach for antioxidant-rich creams that leave a layer of moisture on the surface of the skin.